myTerminal/presentations/README.md

-# technical-presentations
+# presentations

-A store of technical presentations that I delivered or plan to deliver
+A store of my handcrafted presentations